lusingander/serie/CONTRIBUTING.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 By contributing, contributors agree to abide by the terms of the applicable license.

-## Additional Information

-If you have any questions or concerns, please use the [Discussions](https://github.com/lusingander/serie/discussions).